Extend your student visa in the UK or continue to live in the UK as an EU / EEA national

 The Prepare-Complete-Submit guides have been made to offer you in-depth support to assist you with preparing to make your visa application at each stage of the process.
 Follow each of the links below to help you understand how to:

-Supporting document guides for your Tier 4 visa application:
+Supporting Documents Prepare guides for your Student visa application:

 Your Confirmation of Acceptance of Studies (CAS)